 “We absolutely do need to learn about ones history, culture and their beliefs as a way to begin to gain trust and build a relationship with anyone no matter where they are from…every single one of us have different beliefs”

 I will never know the experience of a Black person living in a world where people in power condone your murder simply because of the color of your skin.
 My family wearing a yellow star is the closest I can come to some kind of understanding.
 But unlike the Holocaust, which was a defined moment in history and is generally well-recognized, today many White people remain largely oblivious to the longstanding brutally violent systemic and structural racism perpetrated on Black Americans.

 Following the murder of George Floyd, when social media forced White America to look directly at what Black America has lived with for centuries, I began my belated journey to understanding the Black experience by reading The Warmth of Other Suns by Isabel Wilkerson.
-I am now reading Memorial Drive by poet Natasha Trethewey.
+Then followed the magnificent novel The Underground Railroad by Colson Whitehead.
 A vast literature awaits my ongoing education.
 Equally important however, is engaging in messy moments where we don’t quite know what’s going on.
 I’m sure others in my course had different experience from mine.
 We made more mistakes.
 But I do feel confident that by navigating this messy moment together, we created a stronger sense of belonging within our group.
 In doing so we made one small step of progress in development of our essential humanness.